tasket/wyng-backup/README.md

 be automatically created if the configured volume group matches the save path.

 Resizing is automatic if the path is a logical volume or regular file.
-For any `--save-to` type, sparsebak will try to discard old data before saving.
+For any `--save-to` type, wyng will try to discard old data before saving.

 #### verify